 AWS WorkSpaces Architecture

 Amazon WorkSpaces desktops are deployed in the virtual private cloud (VPC) and are housed in a directory where deployments and user data can be stored and managed.
 The AWS Directory Service supports Microsoft Active Directory (AD), AD Connector, and Simple AD for managing these directories.
 Your users can be authenticated by choosing a directory.
-Your directory receives the credentials from the authentication gateway that users use to access their workspaces.
+Your directory receives the credentials from the authentication gateway that users utilize to access their workspaces.
 Streaming gateways are used to stream the desktop to the user client if the user has been authenticated.
 Two elastic network interfaces are associated with each desktop.
 Interfaces like these are used to connect desktops to networks, manage desktops, and stream desktop contents to clients.
 Your primary network interface (used to connect your directory to the Internet) has an assigned IP address assigned by the VPC, and it matches the subnets of your directory.
 Modifying the security groups associated with this primary interface gives you access control over your VPC resources.

 Benefits of Amazon WorkSpaces

-Organizations can gain several benefits from using Amazon WorkSpaces in addition to optimizations for particular usage scenarios.
+Organizations can gain several benefits from using Amazon WorkSpaces in addition to optimizations for usage scenarios.
 In addition to simplified delivery, increased security, and flexible deployment, these benefits also come with reduced costs.

 .Easy desktop delivery